vkbottle/vkbottle/README.md

 @user.on.message_handler(text="do you like <item>?") async def wrapper(ans: Message, item: str):
-    if item in ["memes", "chicket nuggets", "vkbottle"]: return f"Yes!
+    if item in ["memes", "chicken nuggets", "vkbottle"]: return f"Yes!
 I adore {item}!"
     return "No..."